 - 1 tbs butter

 - Slice the challah bread into thick slices.

 - Whisk together the eggs, milk, cinnamon, and vanilla.

 - Heat a pat of butter in a skillet

-- Brown challah bread french toast on both sides.
+- Soak the bread in the milk mixture on both sides.

 - Serve as desired, we like to drizzle with syrup and sprinkle with powdered sugar